1-29-07

 2. What is our current understanding of how newly assembled herpesvirus capsids get enveloped and released?

-Within the past year, however, the story has become more complicated.
-In July 2006, the Journal of Virology published three "letters" on this under the overall title "The Egress of Herpesviruses from Cells: the Unanswered Questions."
+In 2006, the Journal of Virology published three "letters" on this subject under the overall title "The Egress of Herpesviruses from Cells: the Unanswered Questions."
+At the end of this posting are links to seven more recent journal articles on this question, from 2007 to 2010.

-3. What are two examples of "end of 2006" journal articles on herpesvirus replication?
+3. What are some examples of 2010 and 2011 journal articles on herpesvirus replication?